aws-samples/retail-demo-store/docs/Deployment/getting-started.md

 !!!NOTE

-    You can also use the command line below.  (replace REGION, MY_CUSTOM_BUCKET and S3_PATH value)
+    You can also use the command line below.  (replace REGION, MY_CUSTOM_BUCKET and S3_PATH value).
+    This script deploys the retail demo store with standard options, you cannot change any parameters directly

     ```bash
     ./scripts/deploy-cloudformation-stacks.sh DEPLOYMENT_S3_BUCKET REGION STACK_NAME